arafat-hasan/postgres-notes/README.md

 ```

-Now that PostgreSQL is up and running, we will go over using roles to learn how Postgres works and how it is different from similar database management systems you may have used in the past.
+Now that PostgreSQL is up and running, we will go over using roles to learn how Postgres works and how it is different from similar database management systems.

 # Understanding PostgreSQL roles and databases